SaxophOnyx/testing_playground/README.md

 - If the necessary tools are not installed, Patrol may hang when calling `gradlew` instead of exiting with an error.
 For more information, see [Issue #2364](https://github.com/leancodepl/patrol/issues/2364).
-- There may be some issues with running integration tests on Android API 35 due to Patrol issues
+- You might encounter problems when running integration tests on Android API 35 due to issues with Patrol.